alexpaul/Higher-Order-Functions/README.md

 A higher order function is a function that takes another function as an argument or returns a function.

-## Swift built-in higher order functions
+## A few of Swift built-in higher order functions

 * map
 * reduce